CBS Films: Company history

 After releasing five films and only one gross over $30 million, CBS Films decided to change direction and become an acquirer of films rather than a producer in March 2011.
 Baer was released after the ended of her contract in October, with a trio of senior executives left to head up the division.

-On April 23, 2012, CBS Films named Hammer and Terry Press Co-presidents.
+On April 23, 2012, CBS Films named Hammer and Terry Press as co-presidents.
 Press, who had been consulting for the studio since 2010, oversees creative, distribution, marketing and physical production.
 Hammer will oversees all business, finance, legal affairs and acquisitions, including financed, co-financed and completed projects for the division.
 Hammer moved CBS Films into becoming a major film acquisition mover thus allowing internal projects to development more.
 CBS's highest profile purchase was $4 million for Inside Llewyn Davis which won Cannes' Grand Prix and nominations for two Academy and 3 Golden Globe awards.

 On July 22, 2014, Hammer moved from being co-president to being a consultant for digital.
-In 2015, Lionsgate took over CBS Films' U.S. distribution and global sales functions.
+In 2015, Lionsgate took over CBS Films' American distribution and global sales functions.
 In 2017, Deadline.com reported CBS Films would finance Jane the Virgin actor Justin Baldoni's first directing/producing effort based on an original script by Mikki Daughtry and Tobias Iaconis.

 On January 12, 2019, it was reported that CBS Films would release four theatrical films in 2019, then be folded into the main CBS Entertainment Group, switching its focus to creating original film content for CBS All Access.
 Jexi was CBS Films' final theatrical release on October 11, 2019.
 The ViacomCBS merger, which closed on December 4, 2019, returned Paramount Pictures to being a sister company of CBS, making a theatrical subsidiary for the network superfluous.